 The SOC of a monobloc can be estimated by measuring the open-circuit-voltage (OCV) of the monobloc.
 If the monobloc has been recently recharged, a rest period of at least 12 hours after completion of recharge is required before taking measurements.
 If measured earlier the voltage is slightly higher and will indicate a too high SOC.
-The relationship between OCV and SOC for the Blue+batteries is displayed in the following graph:
+This graph shows the relationship between OCV and SOC.